 Nope, we don’t have Internet at the studio!

 Are the sessions a “safe space” for LGBTT voices, people of colour and others?

 Oh yes, we hope so.
 We recognize that “safe space” means something different to everyone, and that it’s an ideal to strive to, always.
-We do everything we can to make sure that our classes celebrate and welcome all voices.
 If you have specific concerns, or you encounter anything that makes you uncomfortable, we’d love to talk it over and adjust as needed.

 What if I can’t come to every session?

 No problem.
 Just come as much as you can, we want you to write LOTS!

 Do I have to be there the whole time?

 Not at all.
 The door will be unlocked, you can come and go as you wish.

 Do I need to write the whole time?